Modeling Task Effects in Human Reading with Neural Network-based Attention: General Discussion

-Another important aspect of reading is that it in fact operates not on the word level, but on the character level.
+In future work, we aim to address some key limitations of our model.
+An important aspect of reading is that it in fact operates not on the word level, but on the character level.
 Human readers target their fixations at a specific character within the word, and then process information within a 7--9 character window.
-Depending on where they land on a word, a human reader may gain only a partial view of the word they are fixating, or they may be able to preview some characters of an upcoming word.
+Depending on where they land on a word, a human reader may gain only a partial view of the word they are fixating, or they may be able to view some characters of an upcoming word.
 NEAT, which treats words as fixed-length word embeddings, is not able to capture landing position or preview effects.
-This is something that could be remedied by switching from word embeddings to character embeddings, an approach that has been very successful in the recent NLP literature \cite[e.g.,][]{kim16}.
+This is something that could be remedied by switching from word embeddings to character embeddings, an approach that has been very successful in the natural language processing literature \cite[e.g.,][]{kim16}, and by modeling surprisal on the level of character input \citep{Hahn:ea:19}.

+More generally, our model only describes skipping of words (and computes skipping-based surprisal).
+Real eye-movements during reading are substantially more complex: a word can be fixated more than once in first-pass reading, or the word can be refixated once it has been left, either in a forward saccade or in a regression.
+Punctuation marks, phrase and sentence boundaries influence eye-movements, and so do end of lines, which necessitate specific return sweeps.
+Sometimes reading difficulty spills over to the next word, and causes increased reading time there.
+All of these phenomena should be captured by a comprehensive model of human reading.
+The coverage of our model could be extended by incorporating features of models that provide accounts at the level of saccade programming, such as E-Z Reader~\citep{reichle_toward_1998, reichle_ez_2003, reichle_using_2009} and SWIFT~\citep{engbert_dynamical_2002, engbert_swift:_2005}.